Days Sales in Accounts Receivable (AR): Formula & Meaning

-Days Sales in Accounts Receivable, commonly referred to as DSO or AR Days, is a financial metric that tracks the average time it takes a company to collect payment following a sale.
-It is a key indicator of the company's efficiency in managing accounts receivable and maintaining healthy cash flow.
-Keep reading to find out:
+Days Sales in Accounts Receivable, often shortened to AR Days, is a financial metric that measures the average number of days it takes a company to collect payment after making a credit sale.
+It is also commonly called Days Sales Outstanding (DSO), accounts receivable days, or debtor days.

-Check out our free AR Days/DSO calculator spreadsheet to calculate, interpret and improve your AR days!
+Want to calculate your AR days now?
+Download our free AR Days/DSO calculator spreadsheet to calculate, interpret, and improve your AR days.

 What is Days Sales in Accounts Receivable?